SYNLIGHT

 Here is created a new Bitmap with the number of LEDs in the X axis as width and the number of LEDs in the Y axis as height, way simpler to process !
 The freshly new Bitmap object will looks like a rather small 2-dimensional array of pixel.

-The three images above show the desktop screenshot, the resized one and finally the relevant parts of the resized screenshot : its edges.
+The three images above show the desktop screenshot, the resized one and finally the relevant parts of the resized screenshot : the edges.

 c.
 SCANING :